-Broadband National Map individuals and entities to submit challenges to fabric locations and broadband availability on an ongoing basis.
-Once challenges are submitted, the FCC reviews and edits the map data accordingly, and updates are shown on the next release.
-According to the FCC National Broadband Map released at the end of 2022, in Utah approximately 26,550 BSLs, including residences and businesses, are unserved and lack access to internet speeds above 25/3 Mbps.23 Additionally, in Utah 27,820 BSLs, including residences and businesses, lack access to internet speeds of at least 100/20 Mbps.
+The National Broadband Map, first released in fall of 2022, allows individuals and entities to submit challenges to fabric locations and broadband availability on an ongoing basis.
+Once challenges are submitted, the FCC reviews and edits the map data accordingly and updates are shown on the next release.
+According to the FCC National Broadband Map in Utah approximately 41,541 BSLs, including residences and businesses, are unserved (as of July 20, 2023) and lack access to internet speeds above 25/3 Mbps.33 Additionally, in Utah 28, 108 BSLs, including residences and businesses, lack access to internet speeds of at least 100/20 Mbps and are underserved (as of July 20, 2023).
 These numbers, along with the number of unserved locations across the United States, will inform the funding allocation each state will receive through the BEAD program to improve broadband adoption within that state.
 States that have higher numbers of unserved BSLs will receive a higher proportion of the overall funding.
+Figure 3 shows the areas in Utah that are served.